BIOLOGY FOR LIFE

 Picture

-• If our calculated value is lower than the critical value in the table at the 0.05 level of significance, we can accept our null hypothesis and conclude that there is NO significant difference between the observed and expected values.
+• If the calculated value is lower than the critical value in the table at the 0.05 level of significance, accept the null hypothesis.
+The chi-square suggests that the observed data fits the expected pattern well enough that any differences could be due to random sampling variation.

-• If our calculated value is higher than the critical value in the table at the 0.05 level of significance, we can reject our null hypothesis and conclude that there IS a significant difference between the observed and expected values.
+• If the calculated value is higher than the critical value in the table at the 0.05 level of significance, reject the null hypothesis.
+The chi-square suggests that the deviation from expected results is too large to be explained by chance alone.

 Performing a Chi-Square test in Google Sheets